 - indirect emissions from third-party sources from which Shell and its subsidiaries procured energy, including electricity, steam, heating, and cooling (Scope 2);

 - all other indirect emissions occurring within Shell's value chain, including emissions of end-users of Shell’s sold products (Scope 3); for Scope 3 emissions the obligation is a significant best efforts obligation.
-The decision regarding Scope 3 emissions seems to be of greatest of importance to Shell since these entail roughly 95% of Shell’s net carbon emissions.
+The decision regarding Scope 3 emissions seems to be of greatest importance to Shell since these entail roughly 95% of Shell’s net carbon emissions.

 The Court also reached important conclusions on the following: